- Directed By: Guillaume Canet

 |Domestic Gross: $42,472||Overseas Gross: $2,881,487|

-65% of the $24.7 million in financing for Blood Ties was from French sources — Wild Bunch, Mars Films, Canal+, France 2 and M6.
+The budget for Blood Ties was $24.7 million and 65% of the financing came from French sources — Wild Bunch, Mars Films, Canal+, France 2 and M6.
 Completion finance came from a New York tax credit and $3.5 million from Worldview Entertainment, which would also secure a US distributor.
 Wild Bunch handled pre-sales and sold out every market except for the US, Spain and Italy.

 Blood Ties premiered out of competition at Cannes in 2013 and Worldview sold the US rights to Lionsgate and their sister company Roadside Attractions for $2 million.
 The terms of the sale would give the movie a limited release.
 This brought the ire of Worldview Entertainment CFO Hoyt David Morgan, who was the largest single investor on the film and he began to question the business practices of the CEO Christopher Woodrow.
 After the mishandling of Blood Ties, Morgan began to withdraw from the company.
 One year later Woodrow would be forced out of the company and much litigation followed, with charges of embezzlement and fraud — and he essentially sank Worldview.